 The workshop helps us get to know the founding teams better, and for them to meet the 500 Startups staff.

 During the workshop, we host talks, put founders through many exercises, give them a chance to have informal meetings with our staff of EIRs and Venture Partners, and walk them through several pitch prep sessions.

 On the last day of the workshop, all founders will deliver a final pitch.

 - how well they incorporate feedback during the exercises into their final pitch

 - can demonstrate their commitment to improving themselves and their company.

 Step 5: The Offer

 Within one week of attending the workshop, companies receive either an offer to attend the upcoming batch or written feedback.
 We take time to give detailed feedback to the companies who didn’t get into the batch.
 We encourage many to apply to the next batch.
 Those who get in will receive a series of instructions to help them prepare for the batch.

 Ready to ace your upcoming startup accelerator interview?

 The first step is to apply to our upcoming batch.
-We are accepting applications now through Friday, March 29, 2019, apply here!
+Apply now!